A Minimal Agent for Automated Theorem Proving: Introduction

 While these systems demonstrate great performance on the established benchmarks, they may quickly lose their practical applicability due to the fast release cadence of new versions of Lean and Mathlib \cite{mathlib}, a formal mathematical library for Lean.
-Moreover, unlike a few years ago when the general large language model (LLM) capabilities to write Lean code were limited, making fine-tuning a Lean-specialized model a must, recent state-of-the-art models have made significant progress in closing this gap.
+Moreover, unlike a few years ago, when general-purpose large language models (LLMs) had limited ability to write Lean code and Lean-specific fine-tuning was often necessary, recent state-of-the-art models have made significant progress in closing this gap.
 The constant improvement of LLMs makes it hard to disentangle the source of performance improvements between different provers: do we observe a better performance thanks to an architectural innovation, or is it mainly due to using a more capable LLM?
-This is a critical distinction to make when trying to improve on the state-of-the-art.
+This is a critical distinction to make when trying to improve on the state of the art.